2016 Foremanship Seminar

-This workshop offers complete foremanship training delivered entirely in Spanish.
-The class is taught by a native Spanish-speaker with decades of experience working with the landscape industry.
+This workshop offers complete foremanship training.
+The class is taught by an instructor with decades of experience working with the landscape industry.

 Foremen have to walk the fine line in working side by side employees while having to direct, motivate and critique them at the same time.